alexle/alexle.github.com/posts/2017-running.markdown

 March rolled around, and I was eager to see what I was capable of.
 How much fitness had I lost over winter?
 Would 21:00 even be possible?

 I set my eyes on the Lucky Laces 5k in City Park.
-Primarily because it was $25 and included unlimited sandwiches and green beer.
+A fun and inexpensive race which included unlimited sandwiches and green beer.

 There were NO expectations going into the race.
 Simply a litmus test to see what shape I was in.
 It was a gorgeous morning.
 I remember feeling nervous, but excited.
 Happy and glad for life.